CentareGroup/folding-at-centare/README.md

 You can now view your folding operations from a computer on the same network as the one that executed the azure cli commands.
 So you run this on your laptop at home, you can access the web control by putting in the IP Address of the service, and port 7396.
 Example `https://127.0.0.1:7396/` where `127.0.0.1` is the IP of the new Azure VM.

-You can find the Azure VM IP address in the script output in teh "publicIPAddress" field.
+You can find the Azure VM IP address in the script output in the "publicIPAddress" field.
 It looks like this:

 ```json
 {